iiqu/Account-Manager-Minecraft-1.8.9/README.md

 ### Installation Steps

 1. **Download the Mod**
-   - Download `account-manager-1.8.9.jar` from the repository or [Releases](https://github.com/iiqu/Account-Manager---Minecraft-1.8.9/releases) page
+   - Download `account-manager-1.8.9.jar` directly from the repository

 2. **Install Forge** (if not already installed)
-   - Download and install Minecraft Forge 1.8.9 from [files.minecraftforge.net](https://files.minecraftforge.net/net/minecraftforge/forge/)
+   - Download and install Minecraft Forge 1.8.9 from [files.minecraftforge.net](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.8.9.html)
    - Run the installer and select the "Client" installation

 3. **Install the Mod**